Voice Lessons with Ellen

 I believe that anyone can learn to sing with enough practice, patience, and dedication.
 However, not every teacher is the right fit for every student.
 Please read on to see if my studio might be the right fit for you.

-You have specific goals for your voice lessons.
+You have specific goals for your voice lessons (other than "having fun," that is!).
 It can be a big, long-term goal, or something small and simple.
 Your goals will help us to shape the direction of your lessons.

 You are willing to keep an open mind about your singing and try new things with your voice!